FeeLimit Parameter Setting

 Setting FeeLimit via TronBox

 When deploying or invoking contracts using TronBox, the feeLimit is typically configured globally in the TronBox configuration file.
 All contract deployment and invocation transactions share this feeLimit setting by default.
 However, you can also set it individually per transaction.
-For detailed configuration, please refer to the TronBox configuration documentation.
+For detailed configurations, please refer to the TronBox configuration documentation.

 Setting FeeLimit via TronIDE